PLEASE NOTE: this is a work in progress last edited June 2019.

 (b) the implications to the arbitration procedure if I make a full and frank disclosure of the facts to Mr James”.

 It is confirmed from Chapter Three in Prologue page (see also Exhibit 17 above) that not only were some 24,000 documents not viewed by Dr Hughes and his resource unit it was he who refused Alan Smith the extra time he had requested to submit two reports (into arbitration) which Alan had collated from these late received 20,000 FOI documents.
 These late received documents actually were supposed to have been freighted to Brisbane airport instead of the Portland airport 1,200 miles in the wrong direction.
 Dr. Hughes lies to Laurie James cost Alan dearly and continues to cost him dearly until these lies are investigated.

 Had Dr. Hughes sidestepped John Pinnock, and instead made a full disclosure of the true facts surrounding Alan’s claims, the matters being discussing on absentjustice.com would have been addressed in 1996.
-By reading all of Open Letter File No/51-A to 51-G and Chapters One to Four in the Prologue page, you can decide for yourself who is telling the truth concerning these late-released 24,000 alleged-read documents.
+By reading all of Open Letter File No/51-A to 51-G and Chapters One to Five in the Prologue page, you can decide for yourself who is telling the truth concerning these late-released 24,000 alleged-read documents.